 I just subscribed to one of your newsletters, where do I start?

 First, read the confirmation email.
 This email will provide you with your unique username and password and a link to the subscriber only website.
 In it you will also find information on any special reports you should read before you start investing in any of the editor’s recommendations.
 It will provide you with a tax invoice and important information regarding your subscription and our contact details should you need assistance.

 You will also find a link to our financial services guide, which can also be downloaded here.

-Secondly, go to the subscriber only section of the website using the link on your confirmation email or login portal on the top right hand corner of Agora Financial Australia website.
-When you log in you will see all the newsletters you are currently subscribed too.
+Secondly, go to the subscriber only section of the website using the link on your confirmation email or login portal on the top right hand corner of Fat Tail Media website.
+When you log in you will see all the newsletters you are currently subscribed to.
 Simply click on the newsletter you want and you will be taken to its dedicated website.
 When you first subscribe to a paid subscription newsletter you will be given a username and password to log into the subscriber only section.
 You will need to update this temporary password when you first log in.